 For gastronomes who love Bengali food, the iconic Aaheli in Kolkata is a familiar name for sure.
 Aaheli is a popular restaurant in Kolkata for authentic Bengali fare.
 Aaheli is one of the first Bengali cultured restaurants in India by The Peerless Inn, Kolkata.
 Tasting Aaheli’s dishes right here in Mumbai has been made possible by Jamavar, The Leela Mumbai, where the Aaheli popup has begun from 28th January.
 The festival is on till 10th February for dinner only.
+For more information on The Leela, please click here.

 At Aaheli’s third popup in Mumbai, each Bengali dish is served with love and authenticity: thanks to the use of fresh ingredients and freshly ground spices, which intensify a dish both in flavour and aroma.
 The flavours of Bengal come alive in each dish, made under the careful supervision of Chef Hafiz.